-These course and program data will be reported in the preview reports and in report cards moving forward.
-The data are reported for informational purposes only (not scored), and like graduation and attendance data, course data will lag by one year on report cards.
-For example, 2020-21 report cards will include 2019-20 course and program data.
+These course and program data are reported in report cards for informational purposes only (not scored), and like graduation and attendance data, course and program data lag by one year.
+For example, 2021-22 report cards include 2020-21 course and program data.
 This document outlines the process for collecting and reporting these data.

 At this time, course and program data are reported to DPI by public schools and districts only.
 Private schools in a Choice Program do not send this data to DPI.
 The pages with course and program data will not appear on the report card for choice schools.
 They will also not appear on report cards for any public schools or districts without grades 9-12.
-Additionally, community service will not be included in the report cards, as DPI is still working through the process of collecting community service hours.
+Additionally, pupil hours of community service will not be included in the report cards as these data are not available.
+However, each LEA's graduation requirements for community service are posted on WISEdash under the "Graduation" tab.